"This girl is an icon:" Mzansi woman mimics little girl's dance move, SA wowed

 Social media users react to new groove dance moves

-The video entertained people as they flocked to the lady's comments with laughter.
-The clip received considerable views, likes and comments.
-Online users wanted to see more of the moves, while others were excited that they could finally dance along to the little girl's dance moves.
+The video entertained people as they flocked to the lady's comments.
+Online users wanted to see more of the moves, while others were excited that they finally had easier moves they could dance along with.

 Badgirlthandi said: